PAY RANGE: N15

 This is food service management work in a correctional institution.
-An employee in this class monitors the activities of contracted food service agencies to assure compliance to contract terms and conditions.
-Work includes conducting inspections of the food production facilities, equipment, and food storage and service areas, and recommending corrective action.
+An employee in this class monitors the activities of contracted food service agencies to assure compliance to contract terms and conditions at all Prison locations.
+Work includes conducting inspections of the food production facilities, equipment, food storage, and service areas.
+Initiating corrective action regarding food service and safety is a major aspect of the work.
 An employee performs a variety of facilitating tasks in support of the food program.
 Work is performed under the direction of an administrative superior.

 TYPICAL EXAMPLES OF WORK (ILLUSTRATIVE ONLY)

-- Monitors the activities of contracted food service agencies; conducts weekly inspections of the food production facilities and equipment, and food storage and service areas to insure compliance with the food preparation and sanitary standards; prepares inspection reports, noting non-compliance to superiors and recommending corrective action; makes follow-up inspection to insure correction; may oversee the modification of food production facilities and equipment to assure compliance to standards.
+Monitors the activities of contracted food service agencies; conducts daily and weekly visual inspections of the food production facilities and equipment, and food storage and service areas to insure compliance with all food preparation and sanitary standards and portion control; prepares inspection reports, noting non-compliance to superiors; initiates corrective action during inspections; makes follow-up inspection to ensure correction; oversees the modification of food production facilities and equipment to assure compliance to standards.

-- Coordinates the preparation of special diet menus; meets with nursing personnel and representatives of religious groups for the preparation of special diet menus; compiles, prepares and verifies special diet menus.
+Coordinates and ensures the preparation of special diet menus; meets with nursing personnel and representatives of religious groups for the preparation of special diet menus; compiles, prepares and verifies special diet menus.

-- Reviews meal invoices for payment; verifies meal count; alerts security staff of any discrepancies.
+Reviews meal invoices for payment and accuracy; verifies meal count; alerts security and contracted staff of any discrepancies.

-- Oversees the recording and maintaining of the USDA commody supply/inventory log; develops emergency food preservation plan.
+Oversees the recording and maintenance of the USDA commodity supply/inventory log; verifies amount of supplies available; develops emergency food preservation plan.